 Be careful as facts and figures can be easily misinterpreted or can be twisted by the media.
 In addition to this be aware that aside from the auction clearance rate, most of these figures will be at least a month or two old by the time they are published so they are always a little behind the current market.

 Benefits for our customers

-If you are a customer of ours then we can help to provide you with data & lists of local property sales using our subscription to RP Data, please contact your mortgage broker for more information.
-If you are not an existing customer then please enquire online to find out how we can help you with a home loan and to find comparable sales for the property that you are buying.
+If you’re one of our customers then we can help to provide you with data & lists of local property sales using our subscription to RP Data.
+Please contact your mortgage broker for more information.
+If you’re not an existing customer then please complete our free assessment form to find out how we can help you with a home loan and to find comparable sales for the property that you’re buying.

-Please note that we cannot always obtain searches for properties in Victoria as the state government has put restrictions on the information available to RP Data.
+Please note that we can’t always obtain searches for properties in Victoria as the state government has put restrictions on the information available to RP Data.